Pata Zoo

 Pata Zoo (สวนสัตว์พาต้า) is a private zoo on the 6th and 7th floors of Pata Pinklao Department Store, Bang Yi Khan Subdistrict, Bang Phlat District, Bangkok between Borommaratchachonnani and Arun Amarin Intersections close to Phra Pinklao Bridge.
-Pata Zoo has operated since the beginning of 1983, along with the department store.
-For years it has been the focus of Thai animal rights activists who charge the zoo with inhumane treatment of animals.
+Pata Zoo has operated since 1983, along with the department store.
+Pata Zoo has been the subject of ongoing attention from Thai animal welfare organizations, who have raised concerns about the conditions of certain enclosures, particularly those housing primates such as the gorilla Bua Noi.

 Layout

 The zoo is divided into two parts, upper and lower floor: